nikitavoloboev/data/focusing/rules.md

 - Share boards publicly that contain no sensitive or private information.
 - Order of importance for cards: __Watching__ -> __Next__ -> __Important__ -> No label.
 - Add links to wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme) over adding them to Trello where appropriate.

-## Newsletters
-- All newsletters should never reach inbox and be automated to appropriate mailboxes.

 ## Other
 - Check everything once I leave a room.
 In case I forget anything.